 1895 seen as the year of the turning point as Bortolo Zanin decided to legitimate the distillation.
 The inn was doing just fine but the requests for his grappa was growing, so with the support of his wife and relatives he managed to conduct both activities for many years, to the point when the passion for distillation prevailed above the innkeeper job.
-It was in the 1940s, at the same time as his son Rino Zanin came to power, that the decision to close the tavern was taken.
-To devote the entire time to the distillation and production of liqueurs.
-Growing product demands raised the necessity for a larger space, as the area previously dedicated to the inn was barely sufficient for their production needs.
+It was in the 1940s, at the same time as his son Rino Zanin came to power, that the decision to close the tavern was taken to devote the entire time to the distillation and production of liqueurs.
+Growing product demands raised the necessity of a larger space, as the area previously dedicated to the inn was barely sufficient for their production needs.
 It was Rino that took on the job of expanding the distillery and the aging process, leading the Cavallina Bianca brand to greater fame.
 At the end of the 60s with the arrival of Fausto Zanin, Rino’s son, the family company gradually began an industrialization process modernizing the production facilities, but always keeping their customary high-quality standard.
 These strategic choices paid off in the market and above all in foreign ones, to the point that in the late 90s the products were spreading in 38 countries.
 It was the beginning of the expansion of the company that still carries out its internationalization today, marking the company as leader of the made in Italy excellence.

 With his small hand-made copper alembic, after wearing his overcoat, Bortolo turned into a Master Distiller.
 It was cold in the basement but a little help from the warmth of the alembic and a little from the several tastes could warm him.
 He was very adamant that for his grappa he only wanted the best part, making his alchemical art increasingly popular with users, so that in 1895 he wanted to formalize it.

 This is not poetry but the story of a passion in a belief that still continues….